"It’s the greatest thing because our employees are embracing learning for learning’s sake, not because they have to."

 Yet STCU’s commitment to employee learning wasn’t well served by the credit union’s existing learning management system (LMS).
 “There was a lot of negativity toward the system,” said Tyree.
 “Our old LMS was seen by employees as a compliance tool that they had to use.
 It certainly wasn’t a system they wanted to use.”
 This attitude impeded the team’s efforts to switch from a push to a pull learning strategy.

 STCU engaged in a comprehensive RFP process.
 “We knew that Cornerstone could provide us with the content library, flexibility, and scalability to meet our development needs,” said Tyree.
 The team also wanted an LMS that would address key administrative challenges, including tracking and reporting, development planning, and integration with other systems including ADP.

 The Cornerstone implementation team played a key role in ensuring an effective rollout.
-“I really appreciated the way that Cornerstone responded and tried to understand where we were coming from.
+“I really appreciated the way that Cornerstone responded.
 I loved that part of the relationship, Cornerstone’s openness and willingness to listen,” said Tyree.

 Enabled self-directed learning.

 Empowering learners is a core part of STCU’s development philosophy.
 “Only nine months into launching the LMS, we were up to 700 hours of self-directed learning that wasn’t part of a formal learning plan.
 Prior, we were getting less than 20 hours of training per year,” said Tyree.
 “It’s the greatest thing because our employees are embracing learning for learning’s sake, not because they have to.
 We have classes on technical, soft, and leadership skills that aren’t required, via the CyberU content library within Cornerstone, and people are signing up for them.”